youssefkamal2030/CareerPath/api-documintation.md

 # Career Path API Documentation

 ## Overview
 This document provides comprehensive information about the Career Path API endpoints, their request/response formats, and usage examples.

 ## Authentication

-All API endpoints require authentication.
+Most API endpoints require authentication.
 Include a valid JWT token in the Authorization header:

 ```
 Authorization: Bearer {your_jwt_token}